ivaquero/typst-qooklet/examples/example-book.typ

 Still buggy, don't use it at the moment.

-#show: body-style.with(title: "Enviroments", info: book-info)
+#show: chapter-style.with(title: "Enviroments", info: example)

 = Theorems